According to a skinny blond lady with heavy eye makeup, the open casting call Saturday in Burbank was for a movie called "Corporate Headquarters."

 But for some reason, TMZ was there, as was Channel 2 news -- not to mention a line around the block of "Star Trek" fans and the to-be-expected crowd of "just-moved-to-L.A." aspiring actors waiting to get into the relatively small offices of Hollywood OS on Magnolia Boulevard.

-J.J.
+It took a quick phone call to my home-bound husband to figure out that "Corporate Headquarters" is a code name for J.J.
 Abrams' new "Star Trek" film currently in pre-production.
 But the call turned out to be a waste of cell minutes because five minutes later an accomplice of the heavily eye-shadowed blond lady came clicking up to me in high heels to say she'd cut me a break.

 " 'Corporate Headquarters' is a secret name for the Star Trek movie," she said conspiratorially.
 "You know how Hollywood is.
 Everything is very hush hush."